PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 # Operationalizing Machine Learning
 This project is part of the Udacity Azure ML Nanodegree with the goal to operationalize a machine learning task in Azure.
-To achieve this different steps are needed.
+To achieve these different steps are needed.

 ## Architectural Diagram